marcelomijas/econometrics-cheatsheet/README.md

 - [x] Release of an Spanish version of `time-series-cheatsheet`.

-- [ ] Release of a cheat sheet dedicated to the most common problems in econometrics, `problems-cheatsheet`.
+- [ ] Release of a cheat sheet with more common problems in econometrics, `additional-problems-cheatsheet`.

 - [ ] Syled version of the cheat sheets (background colors, styled sections, more appealing plots, etc.)